WillisMedwell/Utily/README.md

 }
 // [1], [3], [5, 6],
 ```
+---

 ### TupleAlgo
-Often we have a tuple of things that we want to iterate over (like an array) but treat each type in its own special way when we encounter it.
+Often we have a `std::tuple` we want to iterate over like an array.
+Unlike a typical array, each element in a `std::tuple` may have a distinct type, and we aim to handle each type with a tailored approach when we come across it.

 **TupleAlgo::for_each**
 ```c++
 struct Print